 In order to be consistent with our program's nutrition policy, parents who wish to bring something for a special event are asked to only bring non-food items.
 To keep all children safe, outside food may not be distributed inside the classroom or anywhere on school grounds.
-If you would like to celebrate your child's birthday, please connect with the teacher to arrange.
+If you would like to celebrate your child's birthday, please contact the teacher to make a reservation.
 Your teacher will be able to provide ideas to celebrate without food.